 1250 I Street, NW Suite 500

 Washington DC 20036

-• Congressional Security Scholars: Senate and House staff must be nominated by the Chief of Staff to take part in our twelve-week training, which deepens their background on national security, foreign policy budgeting in Congress, communication training, and the foundational concepts of progressive security thought.
+• Congressional Security Scholars: Senate and House staff must be nominated by the Chief of Staff to take part in our twelve-week training, which deepens their background on national security, foreign policy budgeting in Congress, communication training, and the foundational concepts of 21st century security thought.

-• National Security Bootcamps: Full-day workshops for state and local leaders, candidates, and other progressive organizations to provide a backbone of military knowledge, local homeland security information, professional communications training, and an introduction to the progressive security worldview.
+• National Security Boot Camps: Full-day workshops for state and local leaders, candidates, and other forward-thinking organizations to provide a backbone of military knowledge, local homeland security information, professional communications training, and an introduction to the progressive security worldview.

 • Backgrounders: Short, well-messaged policy pieces to train Congressional staff and other leaders in how to advocate for and message a crucial policy issue.